 A bit more about my journey into academia

-I began my UG degree in Biological Sciences in 2014 at University College London (UCL).
+I began my MSci in Biological Sciences in 2014 at University College London (UCL).
 I enjoyed taught modules in bioinformatics.
-I spent my third year on an exchange programme at the University of Queensland (UQ), Australia where I conducted an independent research project in mathematical modelling of antibiotic resistance under the supervision of Associate Professor Jan Engelstaedter.
+I spent my third year on an exchange programme at the University of Queensland, Australia where I conducted an independent research project in mathematical modelling of antibiotic resistance under the supervision of Associate Professor Jan Engelstaedter.

-I moved to Newcastle (UK) in 2018, where I began my PhD funded by the Barbour Foundation and under the supervision of Professor Muzlifah Haniffa.
-I completed my PhD in December 2021, and my PhD thesis title was: ‘Using single-cell multiomics to characterise haematopoiesis in human fetal bone marrow’.
+I moved to Newcastle in 2018, where I began my PhD funded by the Barbour Foundation, under the supervision of Professor Muzlifah Haniffa, and seeking to elucidate the mechanisms by which life-long blood formation are initiated.
+I was awarded my PhD in December 2021.